dreamcatcher-tech/network/Inbox/2023-10-08 1451 rapidly write childrens books using multi agent AI.md

 Allow some feedback to tweak each page and each image.

 Supply the base templates as a product where the story can be customized to your child or situation rapidly for a small fee, or you can do it yourself.

+Write a story about a blockchain that came under attack and then one copy finally made it out and it was alive again.
+The people without the blockchain were left without central control and a dictator came and filled the void.